Longitudinal Processing - Tutorial

 You can now continue with the next section (inspecting the data).

-If you want to come back later and learn about the exact commands for processing your data, click here.
+If you want to learn about the exact commands for processing your data, click here.